 - level of consciousness.

-The doctors and nurses can, and do, monitor more but their main priority is to support the organs that may be failing and to try to get them functioning properly again.
+Our doctors and nurses can, and do, monitor more but their main priority is to support organs that may be failing and to try to get them functioning properly again.

-There will be lots of tubes, machines and wires around the patients.
-The unit staff can explain what these all do.
-Close monitoring of the patient may include using machines such as
+There will be lots of tubes, machines and wires around you, and our staff can explain what these all do.
+Close monitoring may include using machines such as

-- cardiovascular support, to measure the heart's output
+- cardiovascular support, to measure your heart's output

-- kidney machine, to provide the kidney function when the organs aren't working properly.
+- kidney machine, to provide the kidney function when your organs aren't working properly.

-- manipulation of the lungs to improving breathing
+- manipulation of your lungs to improving breathing

 - giving antibiotics and additional fluid

-- administration of drugs to improve their general condition
+- administration of drugs to improve your general condition

 - providing adequate nutrition, often through a feeding tube

-- infection control, which may include moving the patient to a secure side room
+- infection control, which may include moving you to a secure side room

 - pain control, including giving sedatives or painkillers.

-ICU also works closely with other specialties in the hospital to provide everyday care to the patients, ensuring comfort, privacy and dignity.
+We also work closely with other specialties in the hospital to provide your everyday care, ensuring your comfort, privacy and dignity.

 - intensive nursing care (normally one-to-one) to ensure hygiene standards are maintained, such as washing and mouth care

-- physiotherapy to help increase the patient's mobility, breathing capability or muscle development
+- physiotherapy to help increase your mobility, breathing capability or muscle development

-- dietitians who work to ensure each patient is properly nourished
+- dietitians who work to ensure you are properly nourished

-- attending to the psychological aspect of a patient's hospital journey, by linking them with the hospital chaplaincy team or putting them in touch with support groups
+- attending to the psychological aspect of your hospital journey, by linking you with the hospital chaplaincy team or putting you in touch with support groups

-- pharmacy staff who attend regular ward rounds to ensure that medication is safe and appropriate for each patient
+- pharmacy staff who attend regular ward rounds to ensure that your medication is safe and appropriate

 - microbiology staff who deal with infection control.